Muhammad-Sarfaraz/ByteLogs/OS/Guide.md

 - Study point of views about operating systems
 - Linux, Open source and free software
 - History: Minix and others operating systems
+- Kernel
+  - Kernel is the core of every operating system.
+It connects applications to the actual processing of data.
+It also manages all communications between software and hardware components to ensure usability and reliability.
 - PC startup sequence, kernel, service levels and bootloaders
 - Kernel Types: Monolytic, Microkernel, hybrid, modular,
   - Power On → POST → BIOS/UEFI → Bootloader (like GRUB or Windows Boot Manager).